 Citations are crucial to your local rankings in Google.
-Not only that, but being listed on tons of third-party sites (AKA “citation sources”) is a great way to attract customers from all those different sources.
+Not only that, but being listed on lots of these third-party sites (AKA “citation sources”) can help you attract customers from a wide variety of sources.

 But you may not know whether you’ve gathered all the citations you need—or all that you humanly can gather.
 That’s what this list is for.

 Right now, it’s just a big ugly list of citations.
-It’s the product of over 3 years of jotting down every citation source I’ve encountered.
+It’s the product of 4 years of jotting down every citation source I’ve encountered.

 The local-search landscape constantly changes, so I will keep growing and perfecting this list.
 I know there must be some sites I’m missing, even now.
 I’d love any suggestions (see bottom of page).

 I’ve broken it up into the following sections (click to jump to a section):

 If you’re looking for citation sources for Germany, New Zealand, Ireland, Spain, the Netherlands, or South Africa, go check out Nyagoslav Zhekov’s great post on “international” local citations.

 If you run a fairly “normal” business in the US, you’ll only really need to pay attention to the first two sections.
 You may also want to skim sections 3-5, but that’s just icing on the cake.